rsyncOSX/mydocsy/content/en/docs/GettingStarted.md

 For new users, kindly refer to the [important information](/docs/important/).
 Additionally, please find information about the latest version of rsync to [install](/docs/rsync/).

+The primary Sidebar menu is context-sensitive.
+The rationale behind a context-sensitive Sidebar menu is to conceal menu options that may be distracting to the user.
+See last on this page what it looks like.

 #### New Tasks and Verification

 RsyncUI supports synchronizing data to: